 How should I organize my galleries?

-With PhotoDeck, it is possible to create up to 1000 sub-galleries under any gallery, including the root gallery.
+With PhotoDeck, it is possible to create up to 1000 nested sub-galleries under any gallery, including the root gallery.
 Each gallery can contain up to 50000 media.

 For maximum flexibility and ease of management, you should organize your galleries like you would organize folders on your computer, creating a “category” of galleries for each type of galleries you will create.